rlogiacco/AnalogButtons/README.md

 Contributions are welcome under the [Apache Public License version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

-For wiring instructions please refer to the [sample schematics] (https://raw.githubusercontent.com/rlogiacco/AnalogButtons/master/schematic.png) or, if you prefer, to the [sample breadboard] (https://raw.githubusercontent.com/rlogiacco/AnalogButtons/master/breadboard.png).

 Usage
 ============

 Basically the library usage can be divided into the following four steps.

 1. Buttons definition
 ---------------------